SDGGiesbrecht/SDGCommandLine/README.md

 ## Features

-- Automatic parsing of subcommands.
+- Automatic parsing of options and subcommands.
 - Automatic `help` subcommand.
+- Testable output.
 - Localizable interface.

 (For a list of related projecs, see [here](Documentation/Related%20Projects.md).) <!--Skip in Jazzy-->